William-Muko/VoiceSynth-app/README.md

 # Voice Synthesis App

+## Talk Nerdy to Me 😂
+*I don't always talk to computers, but when I do.. they talk back, thanks to this serverless TTS stack on AWS*

+## Overview
 A serverless multilingual text-to-speech application built with AWS services.
-Convert text to natural-sounding speech with automatic translation and enterprise-grade security.
+Convert text to natural-sounding speech with automatic translation and enterprise-grade security, the security scans were done with [Amazon Q](https://aws.amazon.com/q/)

-## 🏗️ Architecture
+## Architecture

 ### AWS Services Used:
 - **Amazon S3**: Static website hosting & audio file storage